usbong/UsbongKit/README.md

 # View utree

-To view a utree file, simply run this code in your app:
+To view a utree file, import the framework, `import UsbongKit`, then add this code in your app:

 ```swift